ArmstrongJ/wmake/readme.txt

 ============
 To build this project, the following are necessary:

-    * GNU make (irony...)
+    * GNU make
     * GCC

-Future versions will require a working Open Watcom installation and should be compatible with wmake itself.
+or, alternatively,

+    * Open Watcom

 Quick Start
 ===========
 From the top-level directory, execute:

-    make
+    make -f gnumake

+to build with GNU tools.
+To build with the Open Watcom package on GNU/Linux, execute:

+    wmake -f makefile.linux

 The final product, the wmake executable, should reside in the linux386 directory.

 Licensing
 =========
 The source code is licensed under the Sybase Open Watcom Public License version 1.0.
 The full text of said license can be found in license.txt.